AlanK27/youtubeAnalysis/README.md

 1. subscribers
 1. etc.

-With additiona features a prediction can be made on the viewership of future streams.
+With additional features a prediction can be made on the viewership of future streams.